 The sale of most manufacturing companies will entail a portion of the purchase price be in the form of a Seller’s note.
-Seller’s note gives the Buyer a comfort level that the shareholders of the company they’re buying will make themselves available for training and transition post acquisition.
+Seller’s note gives the Buyer a comfort level that the shareholders of the company they’re buying will make themselves available for training and transition post-acquisition.
 They can also be an important bridge in the gap of perceived value between Buyers and Sellers.

 The approach to closing can be incredibly stressful for the Buyer.
 While you may have built your manufacturing business from nothing, the Buyer is acquiring an established business and likely spending millions to complete the transaction.
 Do everything you can to make the approach to closing easier.
-This will not only make the process of transitioning smoother, it will help to ensure that your Seller’s note gets paid, by ensuring the success of the Buyer.
+This will not only make the process of transitioning smoother, but it will also help to ensure that your Seller’s note gets paid, by ensuring the success of the Buyer.

 Sellers can help or hurt the transition process.
-Following are 5 tips for helping the acquirer of your business succeed post acquisition:
+Following are 5 tips for helping the acquirer of your business succeed post-acquisition:

-The Buyer has a lot of things to do in a short period of time including establishing:
+Pre-closing action items - The Buyer has a lot of things to do in a short period of time including establishing:

 - Business Insurance